SuzieP/Pirical/README.md

 ### What can we do?

-> Statistical tests show that the gender bias in the recruitment process starts at the 'Assessment' stage of hiring.
+> Statistical tests show that the gender bias against female candidates starts at the 'Assessment' stage of hiring.
-> At that stage a lot more females are getting rejected than is expected: this snowballs into the 1.38 bias favoring men over women at the offer stage.
+> This snowballs into the 1.38 bias favoring men over women at the offer stage.

-> What does this mean?
+###### What does this mean?
 ###### Time to change the assessment process.

-> Notice how the pre-screening verbal reasoning test has no inherent gender bias but also no predictive power in filtering successful from unsuccessful candidates.
+> The pre-screening verbal reasoning test has no inherent gender bias but also no predictive power in filtering successful from unsuccessful candidates.
-> What if the pre-screening verbal reasoning test became a more powerful player in the recruitment process?
+######  What if the pre-screening verbal reasoning test became a more powerful player in the recruitment process?

 > Using gender-neutral, predictive analytics to correlate the test scores of past and present hires to their subsequent performance evaluations we can identify the > sections of the existing test that most predict on-the-job success and those who don't.

-> The best part?
-We can test the new assessment tool with tha data we already have by
+######  The best part?
+We can test the success of the new assessment tool before launching it with our current data.

 ###### Let's upgrade a tool we already have and use it in the assessment stage of recruitment as a powerful tool for selecting the best candidates and promoting gender fairness.